-Schertz Housing Authority is a Public Housing Agency in Schertz, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of April 8th, 2020, Schertz Housing Authority has 1 waiting lists that are open now or opening soon.
+Schertz Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Schertz Housing Authority serves Schertz.